askkaz/docs/design/roku-remote.md

 - - -

 ## Remote controls
-When building Channels on the Roku platform, it's critical to keep in mind the multiple options for Roku devices and various remote controls that run your products.
+When building Channels on the Roku platform, it's critical to keep in mind the various styles of remote controls that can interact with Roku devices.

 ![Roku 2 Remote](../images/roku-remotes-line-up.jpg)